Bee Meaning and Symbolism

 According to the Vedas, the buzzing of a bee is symbolic of the fundamental sound of the universe.
 These ancient scriptures hold bees in high regard due to the medicinal powers of honey.
 Vedic scriptures dating back to 1500 BC refer to honey as the ‘nectar of the sun’.

 The bow of Kamadeva, the Hindu God of Love and Fertility, is said to be made of sugarcane, while its string is made of honeybees.
 The Goddess Bhramari Devi stands as the Indian Bee Goddess, with her name deriving from the word ‘bhramara’, meaning bumblebee.

 In Celtic Religion

 As per Celtic mythology, bees are the link between this world and the realm beyond, besides being a bearer of secret wisdom.
-Seen as an emblem of intellect, they are a Celtic symbol of humanitarianism, fraternity, industry, and empathy.
+They are a Celtic symbol of humanitarianism, fraternity, intelligence, and empathy.

 Killing a Bee

-Since bees are considered to be holy insects and a good omen by many, killing one is looked upon as a bad sign.
-It is also seen as a harbinger of bad luck or an unwelcome visitor.
+Since bees are clearly considered to be holy insects signifying something positive, killing one is looked upon as a bad omen, a harbinger of bad luck, or an unwelcome visitor.